what is IR35?

 There are many critics of this tool saying it is not fully based on case law, however HMRC have taken feedback and are making changes to it which should be available by the end of 2019.
 There are other non HMRC IR35 assessment tools available, but note that they carry a tax risk which some hirers may be unwilling to take.
 Many say CEST favours inside status decisions but if HRMC believe 9 in 10 decisions are currently wrong then maybe it reflects what they expect it to?
 For long assignments the IR35 decision should periodically be re-reviewed.

-beware the motivations of others!
+beware of the motivations of others!

 You are likely to find yourself subjected to conflicting messages.
 Many accountants and providers of independent IR35 assessments will give false hope that you should challenge your IR35 status if caught inside or that they can provide you with a favourable assessment.
 It is wise to understand their motives with many wanting contractors outside IR35 to maintain their ongoing accountancy fees and revenue streams.
 It is good to remember that they will not be taking the financial risk.